Amazon’s best Prime Day deal was likely an accident

 A picture may be worth a thousand words, but spotting an apparent error on Amazon Prime Day can be worth thousands of dollars.

-Photography enthusiasts mobbed the Internet this week after some individuals said they had received discounts as high as 99 percent on expensive cameras and equipment sold during Amazon’s 48-hour annual marketing event.
+Photography enthusiasts mobbed the Internet this week after some people said they had received discounts as high as 99 percent on expensive cameras and equipment sold during Amazon’s 48-hour annual marketing event.
 Photography outlet PetaPixel, which first reported the news, identified customers claiming they had purchased cameras and lenses normally worth hundreds or thousands of dollars for only $94.98.
 The items included products manufactured by Sony, Fujifilm and Canon.
-Perhaps most notable: A Canon EF 800mm f/5.6L IS Telephotoa lens that usually retails for about $13,000.
+Perhaps most notable was a Canon EF 800mm f/5.6L IS Telephoto lens that usually retails for about $13,000.

-The listings showed the products in question being sold by the e-commerce giant itself, not a third party or the manufacturer, leading to questions if Amazon had made a pricing error or had created an Easter egg as a publicity stunt.
-Though the deal was available for only a short period of time once it was shared on Slickdeals.net, several people across multiple sites posted photos of the equipment they had received at the highly discounted rate.
+The listings showed the products in question being sold by the e-commerce giant, not through a third party or the manufacturer, leaving open the possibilities that Amazon could have made a pricing error or created an Easter egg as a publicity stunt.
+Though the deal was available only briefly once it was shared on Slickdeals.net, several people across multiple sites posted photos of the equipment they had received at a highly discounted rate.

-Amazon and the manufacturers didn’t respond to requests for comment.
+Amazon and the manufacturers did not respond to requests for comment.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 In 2015, Amazon launched its first Prime Day, so-called because discounts are only available to Prime subscribers.
 Since then, other retailers have offered their own discounts on Prime Day in an attempt to compete with Amazon, making the event one of the major drivers of e-commerce sales.